-Most home improvement contracts are also covered by the Maryland Door-to-Door Sales Act.
-If the contract is covered by the Door-to-Door Sales Act, the contract must contain information regarding the homeowner's right to cancel the contract without any penalty.
-The notice shall state that "you may cancel the transaction at any time prior to midnight of the 3rd business day after the date of the transaction."
-A separate "Notice of Cancellation" form must be attached to the contract and filled in with the information about how to cancel the contract and the deadline for doing so.
+The contract may also be covered by the Maryland Door-to-Door Sales Act.
+If the contract is covered by the Door-to-Door Sales Act, the contractor must include additional information in the contract, including a notice that states that "you may cancel the transaction at any time prior to midnight of the 3rd business day after the date of the transaction."
+A separate "Notice of Cancellation" form must be attached to the contract and filled in with the information about how to cancel the contract.
 The Door-to-Door Sales Act requires that the contract be written in the same language as that principally used in the oral sales presentation.